KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 Implement GUI for parameter tuning in this [article](https://medium.com/@maunesh/finding-the-right-parameters-for-your-computer-vision-algorithm-d55643b6f954)

 If you enjoyed this post, please hit recommend!
 Follow me on Medium to know about my future projects.
+This is great — I’ll have a chance to work on this challenge in Project 4.
+Stay tuned for more self-driving car awesomeness in the future!

 Acknowledgement
 Thanks to Udacity staff for giving me the oppurtunity to begin a new journey in my life with top-talented professionals and students all over the world learning and researching for SDC technologies.